dinodik/rulen/README.md

 2022-07-08
-# Rule 135 Cellular Automaton
+# Rule N Cellular Automaton
-A Rust implementation of the [Rule 30](https://en.wikipedia.org/wiki/Rule_30) cellular automaton introduced by Stephen Wolfram in 1983.
+A Rust implementation of the generalised [Rule 30](https://en.wikipedia.org/wiki/Rule_30) cellular automaton introduced by Stephen Wolfram in 1983.

 # Usage
 First clone the repository and build the binary: